-The army, now assembled at Velore, exceeded 20,000 men, whereof 2635 were cavalry, and 4381 Europeans: it was joined, before the commencement of its march, by the whole of the British detachment serving with the Nizam, 6500 strong, by almost an equal number of the the Governor-General, one "more completely appointed, more amply and liberally supplied in every department, or more perfect in its discipline, and in the acknowledged experience, ability, and zeal of its officers, never took the field in India."
+The army, now assembled at Velore, exceeded 20,000 men, whereof 2635 were cavalry, and 4381 Europeans : it was joined, before the commencement of its march, by the whole of the British detachment serving with the Nizam, 6500 strong, by almost an equal number of the and a large body of cavalry ; "an army," than which, says 1799. the Governor-General, one "more completely appointed, more amply and liberally supplied in every department, or more perfect in its discipline, and in the acknowledged experience, ability, and zeal of its officers, never took the field in India."
 The army of the western coast, equal in excellence, assembled at Cananore, under General Stuart, amounted to 6420 fighting men, of whom 1617 were Europeans: and a force, described as considerable, but of which the amount is not specified, under Colonels Read and Brown, were to join or co-operate with the Commander-in-Chief from the southern districts of the Carnatic and Mysore.
-All this was directed against the chieftain of Mysore, who, six years before, was stripped of one half of his dominions; and left in possession of a territory yielding a revenue of little more than a crore of rupces, or one million sterling; while the revenue of the Angle-Indian government alone, without speaking of that of its ally, exceeded nine millions.
-What a mass of talent the petty prince of a petty country must have been supposed to possess!
+All this was directed against the chieftain of Mysore, who, six years before, was stripped of one half of his dominions; and left in possession of a territory yielding a revenue of little more than a crore of rupces, or one million sterling ; while the revenue of the Anglo-Indian government alone, without speaking of that of its ally, exceeded nine millions.
+What a mass of talent the petty prince of a petty country must have been supposed to possess !!

 I Inclosures A. and B. of the Gov.-Gen.'s Letter to the Commander-in-Chief, cated 22nd January, 1799.-M. See also Despatches, i.
-454.-W.
+454.--W.

-EOOK VI.
-Nizam's infantry, including a portion of Sepoys lately char.
-VIII. commanded by the French, but now by British officers, and a large body of cavalry; "an army," than which, says the Governor-General, one "more completely appointed, more amply and liberally supplied in every department,
+BOOK VI.
+Nizam's infantry, including a portion of Sepoys lately CHAP.
+VIII. commanded by the French, but now by British officers,

-The army of Bombay, under the command of General Stuart, marched from Cananore on the 21st of February; it arrived at the head of the Poodicherrum Ghaut on the 25th of the same month; and took post at Seedapore and Seedasere, on the 2nd of March, where it both protected the large supplies which had been collected in the district of Coorg, and could readily communicate with the main army as it approached to Seringapatan.
+The army of Bombay, under the command of General Stuart, marched from Cananore on the 21st of February ; it arrived at the head of the Poodicherrum Ghaut on the 25th of the same month ; and took post at Seedapore and Seedaserc, on the 2nd of March, where it both protected the large supplies which had been collected in the district of Coorg, and could readily communicate with the main army as it approached to Seringapatan.
 General Harris entered the Mysore territory on the 5th of March, and commenced his operations by the reduction of several forts upon the frontier; of which none made any considerable resistance; and some made no resistance at all.